jonasschneider/muster/README.md

 # Muster

-Get your syslog entries in order.
+Get your syslog packets in order.

 Muster is a syslog "pipe" -- it acts as a client and a server.
 It receives syslog packets over octet-count-framed TCP, buffers them, and sends them off over octet-count-framed TCP over TLS.